brentp/mosdepth/README.md

 required (in general) to take the cumulative sum of all preceding positions to know the depth at any position, it is slower for small, 1-time regional queries.
 It is, however fast for window-based or BED-based regions, because it first calculates the full chromosome coverage: and then reports the coverage for each region in that chromosome.
+Another downside is it uses more memory than samtools.
+The amount of memory is approximately equal to 32-bits * longest chrom length, so for the 249MB chromosome 1, it will require 500MB of memory.

 `mosdepth` is written in [nim](https://nim-lang.org/) and it uses our [htslib](https://github.com/samtools/htslib) via our nim wrapper [hts-nim](https://github.com/brentp/hts-nim/)